Are pesticides harmful to humans and the environment?

 Do pesticides kill bees?

 Pesticides can negatively affect the health of other animals such as birds, fish, small herbivores, and insects.
 Recently, their impact on bees has been a topic of much discussion.
 Bees are important for agroecosystems because they pollinate plants, thus allowing the continued production of food.
+When approving pesticides, the environmental effects, including tests on pollinators like bees, are taken into account.

 Pesticides, particularly insecticides, have a significant negative impact on bees.
 Research shows that when farmers use more insecticides, there is a decrease in the number and variety of wild bees in the surrounding areas shortly after.9 Bees can come into contact with these chemicals either by touching them or eating them during pollination.
 Some insecticides can cause stress in bees, making their bodies work harder to protect themselves.9 This can affect their ability to find food and take care of their young and even reduce their lifespan.9 Particularly, neonicotinoids, which are a group of highly effective and versatile insecticides, are associated with the decline of bees in Europe.10